lyonely/one-ten/writeup.md

 Despite extensive online documentation, developers struggle to adopt SGTS products.
 After consulting product managers, technical writers, and reviewing user queries, we identified key pain points:

-- **Incomplete Awareness**: Users struggle to properly assess and compare SGTS tools due to the sheer quantity of available solutions.
+- **Incomplete Awareness of Solutions**: Users struggle to properly assess and compare SGTS tools due to the sheer quantity of available solutions.
 - **Preference for Interactive Q&A**: For new information, developers favor conversational search over sifting through lengthy documentation.
 - **Siloed Support**: Cross-product queries spanning multiple teams are repeatedly redirected, increasing resolution times.
 - **Excessive Basic Queries**: Engineers and product managers are frequently distracted by routine questions, limiting focus on more innovative and strategic tasks.

 ## Product Features

 The SGTS Assistant bot leverages RAG techniques on the entire corpus of SGTS documents.
-It quickly retrieves the most relevant answers from our extensive library of guides, onboarding materials, and product descriptions.
-Users can now engage in natural language queries and receive precise, context-aware answers in real time.
+It quickly retrieves the most relevant answers from our **extensive library of documentations and product descriptions**.
+Users can now engage in natural language queries and **receive precise, context-aware answers in real time**.

 Besides that, the SGTS Assistant offers additional features that other bots do not have.
 These unique features include: